2Kelvin/eslinter-ci/README.md

 # ESLinter CI

-Automatically check Javascript and Typescript code style (Linting) and formatting on every Pull Request.
+Automatically check Javascript and Typescript code style (Linting) and formatting on every `pull request`.

 Use the official [EsLint docs](https://eslint.org/docs/latest/use/getting-started#installation-and-usage) to setup **ESLint configuration file**.